timescale/docs/promscale/query-data/query-metrics.md

 GROUP BY job_id;
 ```

-The output is simialr to:
+The output is similar to:

 ```sql
 |      job      |  median   |